Clean Water Rule: Defining "Waters of the United States"

 The Clean Water Act is the primary federal law regulating water pollution in the United States.
-The language of the Clean Water Act describes itself as pertaining to "Waters of the United States".
+The language of the act describes itself as pertaining to "Waters of the United States".
 The act defines these waters as "navigable waterways", which connects the act to constitutional authority to regulate interstate commerce.
-Two U.S. Supreme Court decisions, in 2001 and 2006, interpreted the law to include waters not presently navigable that were formerly navigable that might be readily dredged to be restored to navigation or be made available for navigation.
+Two Supreme Court decisions, in 2001 and 2006, interpreted the law to include waters not presently navigable, that were formerly navigable and that might be readily dredged to be restored to navigation, or be made available for navigation.
 The scope of these decisions cast into doubt lower court decisions interpreting the act's authority to extend regulatory authority to streams, wetlands, and small bodies of water not navigable in the sense of the interstate commerce clause.
 These decisions highlighted a need for the EPA and USACE to more precisely define and justify an implicit regulatory authority over tributaries flowing into the navigable waterways for which a clear statutory authority is provided.